Skip to Content

 The waterfall has two parts:

-The entrance fee for one adult is 6 USD.
-Kids under 13 years old do not have to pay to enter the park.
+The entrance fee I paid as an adult was 6 USD.
+I saw that for kids under 13 do not have to pay to enter the park.

 Where to stay at McKinney Falls State Park